MartinvonBerg/simple-lightbox-fslight/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
+Provides an easy was to add a Lightbox to Images in Gutenberg image, gallery and Media-with-Text-Blocks.
+Additionally to Youtube and HTML5 Videos but no other videos.
 Just install, activate and use it.

 == Description ==